M4cs/pixcryption/README.md

 Pixcryption's goal is to offer a new form of steganography/encryption through imagery.
 It uses a random seeded UUID to generate a user_key which matches RGB perfect values to match to unicode characters.
 These are stored in a `user_key.png` file which is used to encrypt and decrypt messages.
 The speed is getting there but there is 100% room for improvement.
 I have been working on this for 2 months and BY NO MEANS IS THIS A SECURE SOLUTION YET.
 It has Pretty Good Security but I'm sure there are plenty of flaws to be found.

+Repl.it Demo: https://repl.it/@M4cs/Pixcryption (Use this if you don't want to run it on your local machine ((free Google Cloud instances!!)))

 # Requirements

 - Python 3.6+